 This is where I can help you.

-Two pastors of churches that recently conducted highly successful annual stewardship campaigns utilizing the resource development services of The Columbia Partnership confessed that they could not do it all.
+Two pastors of churches that recently conducted highly successful annual stewardship campaigns utilizing the expertise of a development consultant confessed that they could not do it all.

 Davis Chappell, pastor of the 8,000-member Brentwood United Methodist Church, realized he had “so many wheels turning” in his second year at the megachurch that “I really needed someone I could count on who could help us.”

 “As a pastor, you say you can do that in addition to your other duties, but you cut corners,” Chappell said.
 “The more you have someone who can take some of that off you the more successful you’re going to be.”

 Chappell led the church’s annual giving campaign the previous year himself and saw growth.
 “We could do it ourselves,” he said.
 “But we’re stronger when we have a consultant who comes in to help.”

 Bruce Cochran, pastor of 250-member First Baptist Church of Seymour, IN agrees with Chappell that the professional help they received increased their effectiveness, developed leaders, freed them for regular pastoral duties and resulted in significant financial gains to support church ministries.

 Cochran said the difference in conducting their campaign internally as they have done, or in using a consultant “was polish, professionalism, efficiency and comprehensiveness.”

 “It was different because it was better,” Cochran said.
 “It was communicated better, participation was better, and it was not just the pastor standing up and saying we should do this.”